-In 2016, I was invited to record an episode of The Ruby Rogues podcast to discuss my book Build a Ruby Gem.
+In 2016, I was invited to record an episode of The Ruby Rogues podcast to discuss Build a Ruby Gem.
 Additional topics included: the process for getting started writing a gem, breaking gems up for microservice systems, what it takes to publish a Ruby gem, and good practices around releasing open source software.

 In 2016, Bark was chosen to pitch at Techcrunch Disrupt NYC where we were chosen as finalists.
 Bark’s subscription service saves parents time by continuously scanning children’s online messages to detect cyberbullying, sexting and signs of depression or suicidal thoughts.

 In 2015, I spoke at RubyConf Brazil exploring how PipelineDeals moved from an 8 year-old monolithic Rails application to a microservice-based architecture with over 2 years.
 It touches on inter-service communication, building for resiliency, leveraging tools we already know and love, and deciding which parts of the application are worthy of separation.